 Last on our list of fun classroom games to teach comparative and superlative adjectives is a flashcard game.
 Flashcards are a wonderful way to present vocabulary to students and can be used in a variety of different ways.

 Then, divide the class into two teams and ask one student from each team to come to the front.
-After the count of 3, show the two students a flashcard and then they must make up a comparative sentence and write it on the board as quick as possible.
+After the count of 3, show the two students a flashcard and then they must make up a comparative sentence and write it on the board as quickly as possible.
 For example, if the flashcard is a picture of an elephant, the students could right ‘An elephant is bigger than a fly.’ / ‘An Elephant is heavier than the teacher.’, etc.

 Thanks for reading.
 I hope you found some good game ideas to teach comparatives and superlative adjectives.
-Before you go, don’t forget to checkout our FREE ESL lesson materials, including flashcards, board games, lesson plans, and PowerPoint Games.
+Before you go, don’t forget to check out our FREE ESL lesson materials, including flashcards, board games, lesson plans, and PowerPoint Games.